 It will help you understand the realities of growing a small fleet so you can put a transportation business plan in place.

 6. How to Find Clients for Trucking Business with Load Boards and Freight Brokers

-Truck load boards – or freight boards – is a great way for trucking companies to find loads.
-Truckers and fleet owners can use the boards to search for criteria to match them to the types of loads they may be looking to move.
+Truck load boards – or freight boards – are a great way for trucking companies to find loads.
+Truckers and fleet owners can use the boards to search for criteria to match them with the types of loads they may be looking to move.
 It’s a great way for truck drivers to build relationships with shippers.

 As an owner operator, you need to get out of the company driver mindset.
 You need to start working smarter so you can earn even more.